Join Here | Log In

 Chronic exposure to mycotoxins can come from food or a moldy environment.
 For example, mycotoxins often contaminate coffee beans and tea leaves at very low levels.
 Drinking contaminated coffee or tea every morning is one way we can be chronically exposed to trace levels of mycotoxins.[ref]

-~ Individual susceptibility varies based on genetic differences in detoxification pathways.
+• Individual susceptibility to negative health effects varies based on genetic differences in detoxification pathways.

 Specific mycotoxins: Dive into the details